hpowell20/cs2063-master/Fall2022/labs/Lab4/README.md

 **Lab Completion**

+* In Lab
-* Take screenshots of the application in a either a low battery Show the working app running on an emulator to the instructor or TA
+	* Show the working app running on an emulator to the instructor or TA
+* At Home
+	* Take screenshots of the application in a either a low battery or power disconnected mode
-* Submit `MainActivity.java`, `AlarmReceiver.java`, and your answers to the writeup task to the Lab3 drop box folder on D2L
+	* Submit `MainActivity.kt`, `AlarmReceiver.kt`, and your answers to the writeup task to the Lab3 drop box folder on D2L
 * Keep a copy of your project work and answers for future reference